 When a criminal offender hurts you or your family, such as through a criminal act of assault or robbery, you will understandably want to hold that offender liable for what they did.
 However, the criminal offender might not be the only party that should be responsible for your harm and losses.
-Through premises liability laws, you might be able to file a negligent security claim against the owner of the property on which the crime occurred for failing to protect you.
+Through premises liability laws, you might be able to file a negligent security claim against the property owner on which the crime occurred for failing to protect you.

 What are Reasonable Security Measures?